venikman/FPF/FPF-Spec.md

 4.  **Scale-appropriate operations:** Are you only performing comparisons or calculations that make sense for the declared scale type?
 (No averaging of ranks, no mixing of units – ensure **ordinal** Characteristics aren’t treated like numbers, and **interval/ratio** values respect zero and units.)

-5.  **No implicit aggregation:** If multiple measurement readings are combined, is there a defined **ScoredMethod** (with monotonic logic) that produces a **Score**?
+5.  **No implicit aggregation:** If multiple measurement readings are combined, is there a defined **ScoringMethod** (with monotonic logic) that produces a **Score**?
 Avoid any ad-hoc “overall score” that simply adds or averages raw values from different Characteristics.

-6.  **Canonical terminology in use:** Are you using the terms _Characteristic_, _Scale_, _Level/Value_, _Coordinate_, _Score_, _Gauge_, _Unit_ in all formal descriptions?
+6.  **Canonical terminology in use:** Are you using the terms _Characteristic_, _Scale_, _Level/Value_, _Coordinate_, _Score_, _ScoringMethod_, _Unit_ in all formal descriptions?
 Confirm that no deprecated synonyms (axis, dimension, etc.) appear in technical content or identifiers (they can appear in Plain explanations only with proper reference to the canonical term).

 7.  **Open-ended progression:** (If applicable) When modeling progress or change using metrics, have you considered using a state-space of Characteristics rather than a fixed sequence of phases?
 This check is to encourage leveraging the open-ended nature of CharacteristicSpaces, especially in evolutionary or iterative processes.